Login/Register

 AA6PZ

-Paul, AA6PZ is the captain for HF high band station.
+Paul, AA6PZ was the captain for high band station.
 The HF High Band station operates Single Side Band (SSB) Voice, CW, and Digital on 10/15/20 meters during the day, and 40 meters at night.

 [KA6MZE]